-About one in five Washington community college students were homeless last year
+About 1 in 5 Washington community-college students were homeless last year

-More than half of Washington community college students had trouble paying rent or had to move in with friends or relatives in the past year, according to a new report on food and housing insecurity among two-year college students.
+More than half of Washington community-college students had trouble paying rent or had to move in with friends or relatives in the past year, according to a new report on food and housing insecurity among two-year college students.

-Nearly one in five said they were homeless and had to sleep outside, in a car or at a shelter.
+Nearly 1 in 5 said they were homeless and had to sleep outside, in a car or at a shelter.
 And more than 40% went hungry or couldn’t afford to buy nutritious food.

 The findings were released Tuesday and offer the most comprehensive look at homelessness, housing and food insecurity among Washington’s community college-goers to date.
 A lack of most of these basic needs is slightly more common among students here than those nationwide, the study found.

-This is the first time Washington’s community colleges joined the nationwide survey, which is called the #RealCollege Survey and is led by the Hope Center for College, Community, and Justice at Temple University in Philadelphia.
+This is the first time Washington’s community colleges joined the nationwide survey, called the #RealCollege Survey and is led by the Hope Center for College, Community, and Justice at Temple University in Philadelphia.

 Rates of homelessness as well as food and housing insecurity varied by campus.
-But overall, students of color, those who identify as transgender, students with children, and those who’d been in the foster care system fared worse than others.
+But overall, students of color, those who identify as transgender, students with children and those who’d been in the foster-care system fared worse than others.

-Homelessness was most prevalent among American Indian, Alaskan Native and Indigenous students, as well as those of Middle Eastern, North African or Arab descent: roughly a third said they’d experienced homelessness in the past year.
+Homelessness was most prevalent among American Indian, Alaskan Native and indigenous students, as well as those of Middle Eastern, North African or Arab descent: roughly a third said they’d experienced homelessness in the past year.

 Although schools in most states participated in the survey, Washington is one of few places where all or most of the state’s community colleges took part.
-More than 13,500 students out of approximately 143,750 students enrolled at 28 of the state’s 34 community and technical colleges completed the survey.
+More than 13,500 students out of about 143,750 students enrolled at 28 of the state’s 34 community and technical colleges completed the survey.

-The report sketches a stark image of community college students’ vulnerabilities here.
+The report sketches out a stark image of community-college students’ vulnerabilities here.
 Homelessness and hunger are visible on the streets of Seattle and other cities in Washington, but their scope can be difficult to pin down on college campuses.
 To some, the findings came as a surprise.

 “We never had a way to track or have data,” said Christina Castorena, vice president for student services at Edmonds Community College in Lynnwood, where campus statistics mirrored the state’s averages.
 “We really felt, ‘Wow, this is more prevalent on our campus than we initially thought,’ and now we really need to scale up our resources.”